aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Functional Requirements Sections

 Render every summary using **Summary Template v3.0**:
-- Six predefined subsections (Initialization, Core Interaction Logic, Data Update & Persistence, Status/State, Filtering/Query, Aggregate/Summary).
-If a section does not apply, write `None`.
+- Sections: Initialization, Core Interaction Logic, Data Update & Persistence, Status/State, Filtering/Query, Aggregate/Summary (use `None` if a section does not apply).
 - All statements must mirror existing logic.
-Phrase requirements factually (e.g., “The form must copy PurchTable.DeliveryName into mssBDAckTable.POShipToName during initAck().”) and cite the exact snippets.
+Phrase requirements factually (“The form must…”) and cite the exact snippet + line number from `source`.
-- Parse the raw AX code yourself to surface method triggers, CRUD calls, query filters, and status gates.
-Reference exact line numbers and code snippets from the `source` payload.
+- Parse the AX code yourself to identify triggers, CRUD calls, query filters, and state gates.

 ## Narrative (“Story”)